 Infections and injuries trigger the body’s immune response.
 Immune cells called macrophages produce free radicals while fighting off invading germs.
 These free radicals can damage healthy cells, leading to inflammation.

 Under normal circumstances, inflammation goes away after the immune system eliminates the infection or repairs the damaged tissue.

 However, oxidative stress can also trigger the inflammatory response, which, in turn, produces more free radicals that can lead to further oxidative stress, creating a cycle.

 Chronic inflammation due to oxidative stress may lead to several conditions, including diabetes, cardiovascular disease, and arthritis.

 The brain is particularly vulnerable to oxidative stress because brain cells require a substantial amount of oxygen.
-According to a 2018 review, the brain consumes 20 percent of the total amount of oxygen the body needs to fuel itself.
+According to a

 Brain cells use oxygen to perform intense metabolic activities that generate free radicals.
 These free radicals help support brain cell growth, neuroplasticity, and cognitive functioning.

 During oxidative stress, excess free radicals can damage structures inside brain cells and even cause cell death, which may increase the risk of Parkinson’s disease.

 Oxidative stress also alters essential proteins, such as amyloid-beta peptides.
 According to one

 Oxidative stress may play a role in the development of a range of conditions, including: